Craigspaz/graphics101-airbrush/README.md

 * Build and run and test that it is working correctly.

-* Check your work with the command line tests by running `ctest --verbose`.
+* Check your work with the command line tests by running `ctest --verbose` (or `ctest --verbose -C Debug` if you're on a platform that requires it).
 This will test whether your airbrushes are created correctly (`create_airbrush()`) and whether your compositing (`paint_at()`) is working correctly.
 If either of these are not working, the GUI will not work as expected.

 * Create a painting and save it in the `artwork` folder.
 You are encouraged but not required to share it with everyone on Piazza, too.
 You are also encouraged to share blooper images you create while implementing the assignment.